christian-fortin/Project_4/README.md

 # What is this?

 ## Description:
 I use to love the website "StumbleUpon" for it's ability to randomly send you to somewhere interesting.
 This project is meant to be my own version of "StumbleUpon".
-I want to create a very clean and simple website, a title, and a buch of clickable dots.
+I want to create a very clean feed page with just a title and dots.
+I will also include a create page, a profile page, and a show page.
 Each dot is a link to a random place.
 Users will have the ability to create a dot and fill it with what ever link they want to.

 ### MVP:
 - Full CRUD on creating and deleting dots